-output Produce a listing file according to /LIST :filespec (see section 8.3).
+Produce an assembly listing file according to filespec (see Section 8.3).
 If filespec is not specified, the listing is printed on the line printer.
 The default is /NOLIST.

+/NOLIST

-/NOLIST Do not produce a listing file.
+Do not produce a listing file.
 The default in interactive mode is /NOLIST and in batch mode is /LIST.